zgordon/wp-decoupled-auth-course/final-project/README.md

     - WP Site URL

 ### Getting and Rendering Posts from WP API
+- Get list of posts
+- Render to the page

 ### Setting up Decoupled Authentication
 - Authentication class